What Are the Average Savings After Installing a Programmable Thermostat?

 You have probably heard that installing a programmable thermostat can lower your heating and cooling costs.
 While this is genuinely true, you don’t automatically save just by exchanging your old manual thermostat for a programmable one.
 To maximize your savings, you must select, set up and use a programmable thermostat properly.

 As stated by the U.S. Department of Energy (DOE), homeowners can save up to 10% on heating and cooling costs by using a programmable thermostat to automatically adjust the temperature 7 to 10 degrees from its normal setting for eight hours every day.
 For the average home, this amounts to about $180 per year.
 Follow these programmable thermostat tips to save the most on your heating and cooling costs.

-How to Shop for a Programmable Thermostat
+How to Find a Programmable Thermostat

 - 5-2 programming lets you set separate weekday and weekend schedules.